GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/index.md

 ## Amazon AWS

 Amazon AWS instances provide a public and private IP address.
-While running the `/install/community-edition-setup/setup.py` script, use the Private IP address.
+While running the `/install/community-edition-setup/setup.py` script, **use the Private IP address**.
 Also, use a hostname other then the long default hostname that Amazon provides.
 Update your DNS or hosts files accordingly.

 ## Microsoft Azure